Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Conclusion Outlooks

 In this article, we have introduced \emph{femtoscope} as a novel numerical tool which is so far dedicated to the study of the chameleon model, a particular class of nonlinear scalar field theories.
 The interplay of self-interactions and coupling to matter makes for a rich phenomenology as the effective mass of the chameleon field becomes dependent on the local matter density.
 At the equation level, this translates into a nonlinear PDE that is difficult, if not impossible, to tackle by analytical means.
 Yet, both the design of an experiment and the analysis of the observations that come with it crucially hinge on our ability to make precision predictions of its outcome.
 This motivates the resort to numerical techniques in order to compute an approximation of the $\mathrm{5^{th}}$-force mediated by the chameleon field.

 \emph{femtoscope} solves the chameleon field equation using the finite element method which is well-suited for our purposes as it can handle arbitrary matter distributions via non-uniform meshes.
 We implemented the traditional Newton's method (optionally with a line-search algorithm on top of it) in order to deal with the nonlinearity.
 The main novelty of this code lies in the implementation of various techniques to work on unbounded domains: one based on the compactification of the whole domain and two others based on domain splitting and Kelvin inversion.
 Overall, we have demonstrated the reliability of such techniques by using a special case of the Poisson equation (for which the exact solution is known) as a benchmark.
 In a way, our code extends the work by Briddon et al. \cite{Briddon_2021} by adding the possibility to deal with asymptotic boundary conditions.
+Furthermore, we underline the fact that \emph{femtoscope} is not inherently limited to the study of the chameleon field.
+Indeed, the numerical techniques discussed in this article rely only on a few assumptions, making \emph{femtoscope} a potential tool for dealing with a much wider range of PDEs.
+For instance, the symmetron model is another scalar-tensor model exhibiting yet a different screening mechanism that could well be studied with \emph{femtoscope}.